malijoe/receipt-processor/README.md

+# Summary
+This repository contains a submission for Fetch Rewards Take-Home exercise on behalf of Malique Joseph.

+The following is the parameters by which the exercise was completed:

 # Receipt Processor

 Build a webservice that fulfils the documented API.
 The API is described below.
 A formal definition is provided